Leave ‘Em Laughing

 I always started in the basement and the door was to my left.
 Here we go.

 My mind flashes back to Florida and my Appraisal 101 roommate.
 Not to him specifically, of course, that would be weird, but to his stories about repo-squatters hiding in basements and closets.
 My heart races, my breath comes in short staccato bursts as I descend to the darkness of the vacant beehive basement.

-Thirteen wooden steps into the ever-increasing darkness my loafer catches on a stair tread and I lose my footing and then regain it just as quickly.
-I am after-all an appraiser.
+Thirteen wooden steps into the ever-increasing darkness my loafer catches on a stair tread and I lose my footing.
+I regain it just as quickly, I am after-all an appraiser.
 Blindly I wave my hand back and forth in front of me, searching for the pull-cord from a ceiling light fixture.
 I find a string and pull; beautiful incandescent light.
 God bless Thomas Edison.

 All good.
 No shotgun-wielding squatters.
 No bees that I can see.